cyanomys/cyans-index/src/site/notes/Index/Neon Soul/2 Lore/Overview.md

 Everyone who's not a coalition citizen -- if you're in space or were born in space, that's called being an Apostate, because the Houses don't like non-Coalition citizens, but if you're from Earth that's called being an Earthling -- they use cryptocurrencies of varying legalities.
 The most popular one is called Bits.
 Bits are super illegal in Coalition space but also real common if you know the right people.

 Regardless, rep rating isn't exactly...non-scarce.
 It's artificially scarce.
 When times are tough -- or when the Coalition needs to crack down and get more control -- rep bumps aren't worth quite as much, or might be a little harder to earn.
 Weird how that happens.
 And somehow the Houses still always have something to be fighting about behind closed doors (doing their bidding is a good way to increase your rep rating, too.)
 But, in reality, up here in space most people are fed, sheltered, have access to the extranet, and don't need to worry all that much about survival.
 It may not be a glamorous existence but its a living.
 Folks find other stuff to do with their time, if they have the rep for it.
-You're allowed to start subsidiary corps of the Houses you're in, so some people do that, or pursue other sorts of things, like art, or criminal activity.
+You're allowed to start or work for subsidiary corps of the Houses you're in, so some people do that.
+Or they find other pursuits, like art, or criminal activity.
 # Earth
-Unless you're on earth, though, like I said.
+Unless you're on Earth, though, like I said.
 On Earth they don't have enough of anything.
 On earth everybody slaves for barely enough to eat, a barely potable water ration, and a bed in an apartment packed six to a room.
 They have the remains of old Earth governments, but they're more like overrun hospitals triaging their dying Shelters.
 Most of the stuff on earth is made by old-fashioned earth corps, but they trade for raw materials and sometimes finished goods with the coalition too, in exchange for running the Coalition's worst prisons.

 Well, and then there's the few people who don't live in the shelters.
 They're called Nomads.
 Lots of em are Apostates and escaped criminals -- they dare the weather and radiation and nanites and god-knows-what-else for the hopefully sweet taste of freedom.
 I mean, it better be sweet.
 I wouldn't do it.
 ### The Coalition and Earth